idpay-ir/idpay-for-rcp/readme.txt

 After creating a web service on https://idpay.ir and getting an API Key, follow this instruction:

-1. Activate plugin IDPay for Easy Digital Downloads.
+1. Activate plugin IDPay for Restrict Content Pro.
 2. Go to RCP > Settings > Payment Gateways.
 3. Check "IDPay" option in the Payment Gateways section.
 4. Enter your API Key in "IDPay payment gateway" section.